-- Selection of Project Management Firm: An extensive solicitation and evaluation process was held to select the overarching project management firm.
-Vanir Construction Management was selected, with several minority and women-owned businesses identified as subcontractors.
-As of the writing of this report, the contacting process with Vanir is underway.
-HMC staff collaborated on the development of the request for proposal (RFP) and selection of the firm.
-They are actively participating in the contracting process with the County. - HBPO Hiring: Five key County staff have been hired since the last report to the Council: three project managers, one procurement specialist, and one human resources specialist.
-The selection of a communications specialist and a finance/business officer is underway at the time of the drafting of this report.
-The full complement of HBPO staff will be hired over time and is expected to include additional project managers and an equity and social justice program manager.
+- Selection of Project Management Firm: After an extensive solicitation process, Vanir Construction Management was selected as the project management firm for the bond program.
+The Notice to Proceed was signed with Vanir on March 2, 2022, initiating a work plan that focuses on phasing, sequencing, infrastructure and energy sustainability planning, and regulatory strategies. - Adoption of the Bond Program Oversight Committee Charter: The Charter lays out the purpose, composition, activities, and decision making approach for the Committee.
+It was adopted by the BPOC on March 8, 2022.
+See Appendix B. - HBPO Hiring: Two key County staff members have been hired since the last report to the Council: a communications specialist and a finance/business officer.
+The full complement of HBPO staff will be hired over time and is expected to include additional project managers.
 The staffing plan identifies opportunities for student interns to join the project team throughout the phases of design and construction.
-In addition, HMC will be bringing staff on to support its bond work in the coming months.
+In addition, HMC will be integrating staff to support its bond work in the coming months.